Jagamantra/studio/README.md

         # Or for a production API:
         # NEXT_PUBLIC_API_BASE_URL="https://api.yourdomain.com"
         ```
-    *   No Firebase configuration is required as Firebase has been removed.

 4.  **Restart your development server**:
     If your Next.js development server was already running, you **must restart it** for any new environment variables in `.env.local` to be loaded.